 For full-on luxury, why not opt for a spa bath?
 These are fitted with jets that’ll massage you in the water.

-Including a shower in the bathroom
+Including a shower in your bathroom design

-Choosing the right shower comes down to more than just aesthetics as there are several logistical considerations too.
+When looking at how to design your bathroom, choosing the right shower comes down to more than just aesthetics as there are several logistical considerations too.
 For one, you will need to find a shower that matches the type of hot water system you have.
 Electric showers are popular as they run from a cold water supply and heat it on demand.
 Mixer showers use pre-heated water from a combi-boiler or hot water tank and can be fitted with a pump to ensure high-pressure flow rates.
 You might want to choose a thermostatic mixer than regulates the temperature (even if someone flushes the loo) – a safe choice for families.

 An over-the-bath shower or one situated in a separate enclosure will make a family bathroom more flexible, while in small en suites, a shower will fit where a bath won’t.